andrewbt/geotrellis-site/docs/tutorials/webservice/spray.rst

 Average Income
 ^^^^^^^^^^^^^^

-What is the average income of the Philadelphia area.
+What is the average income of the Philadelphia area?

 .. code-block:: scala